What is Mindfulness and How Can It Help Me?

 There are many different ways to practice mindfulness.
 This is great news because it means that there are already many areas in your current day-to-day life that can be used to practice mindfulness.
 An easy way to start integrating mindfulness into your daily life is to start becoming aware of how your 5 senses interact with different things that you do.

 For example, a great way to practice mindfulness is to practice mindful eating.
-This can look like acknowledging your hunger before you eat, being intentional about the size of bite that you take, and using all five of your senses to experience your food.
-Of course you can think about what it tastes like, but you can also explore the feeling of the food against your tongue, the roof of your mouth, and your throat.
-You can become aware of what smell it is giving off, and how that smell makes your body react.
+This can look like acknowledging your hunger before you eat, being intentional about the size of a bite that you take, and using all five of your senses to experience your food.
+Of course, you can think about what it tastes like, but you can also explore the feeling of the food against your tongue, the roof of your mouth, and your throat.
+You can become aware of what smell it is giving off and how that smell makes your body react.
 Are you making any sounds while you are chewing?
 Is the fork clanking against your teeth?
 And what does the food look like?
-What are the colors and patterns that your food has?
+What are the colors and patterns of your food?
 Does looking at it make you feel any certain way?

 This same curiosity can be applied to your drive home, your workout at the gym, calling your mom on the phone, etc… all for the purpose of becoming more aware of the present moment.